Fraud

 - Customer lying (first-party)

-- Customer forgot or regrets (friendly)
+- Customer forgot or regrets (friendly fraud)

 - Your mistake (merchant error)